gp-maroc-ma/gpm-parks/content/english/_index.md

     # banner feature item loop
     - name : "Grid Integration Excellence"
       icon : "fas fa-plug" # font-awesome 5 : https://fontawesome.com/icons/
-      content : "Seamless integration into national electrical grid for reliable power supply."
+      content : "Seamless integration into the national electrical grid for reliable power supply."

     # banner feature item loop
     - name : "Environmental Impact Reduction"
       icon : "fas fa-leaf" # font-awesome 5 : https://fontawesome.com/icons/
-      content : "Zero-emission electricity generation avoids reduces dependence on fossil fuels."
+      content : "Zero-emission electricity generation avoids reducing dependence on fossil fuels."

 ################################## about ####################################
 about:
   enable : true
   subtitle : "About Us"
-  title : "We Are Dynamic Team"
+  title : "What GPM Parks Does"

-  content : "GPM Holding (Green Power Morocco) is a pioneer venture at the forefront of sustainable energy, currently operating in 3 segments of the renewable energy sector: PV Solar Panels manufacturing, PV Solar Parks and Operation & Maintenance of PV Solar Parks to revolutionizing the renewable energy sector in Africa. <br><br>
+  content : "GPM Parks develops, builds, owns, and operates large-scale solar photovoltaic power plants.
+These plants convert sunlight into electricity that is delivered either to the national grid or directly to industrial consumers.
-  The company is progressing toward its strategic objective of entering a new market segment within the green polysilicon manufacturing value chain through the Sondiale project.  <br><br>
+  <br><br>
-  Our focus extends beyond manufacturing to the development of PV plants, with one successful project already   operational and several others in the development phase progressing steadily.
-These projects showcase our dedication   to empowering communities with clean energy solutions. <br><br>
+  Utility-scale solar plants consist of thousands of photovoltaic panels installed on large tracts of land, supported by electrical infrastructure such as inverters, transformers, and substations.
+These systems are designed to operate for 25-30 years with minimal degradation.
-  In tandem with our manufacturing and  project development   endeavors, our service company delivers tailored solutions to meet the needs of both our valued  clients and our own internal operations.
-From installation and maintenance to technical assistance, the services GPM   provides ensure seamless functionality and unmatched customer satisfaction. <br><br>
+  <br><br>
-  With a mission to harness the power of the sun for a brighter tomorrow, GreenPower Morocco is shaping the future of energy production while aligning itself with the Kingdom’s renewable energy goals."
+  GPM Parks focuses on projects that are technically robust, environmentally responsible, and economically viable over the long term."

   bg_image : "images/backgrounds/about-us-bg.png"
   bg_image_webp : "images/backgrounds/about-us-bg.webp"
-  image_webp : "images/about/about-us.jpg"
+  image_webp : "images/about/image3.jpeg"
-  image : "images/about/about-us.jpg"
+  image : "images/about/image3.jpeg"
   button:
     enable : true;
     label : "more service"